 For many women in the early stages of active labor, their only goal is to get to the hospital safely.
 No one wants to be the woman who gives birth in a taxi cab or the lunchroom at their office building.
 Women will generally have a safer delivery when they have the support of licensed and educated healthcare professionals, so they relax when they arrive at the hospital.

 However, what is one of the most exciting and dangerous moments of a woman’s life is just another day at work for those professionals.
-You need to know the common ways that they could contribute to birth injuries to be a better advocate for yourself or your partner who is about to give birth.
+You need to know the common ways that they could contribute to birth injuries to better advocate for yourself or your partner who is about to give birth.

 Birth is a natural process that most women’s bodies can handle without much external support.
 Birth professionals know that there is a cascade effect once medical professionals start administering drugs or intervening in labor.